 The study found higher levels of the bacterial species Fusobacterium nucleatum in colorectal cancer patients than in healthy individuals.
 This bacterium normally inhabits regions of the mouth, and the acidity of other parts of the gastrointestinal tract was thought to be fatal to it.

-"Larger numbers of oral bacteria tend to travel to the intestine in colorectal cancer patients.
-This migration may cause inflammation in the intestine, giving rise to the tumor," said Andrew Maltez Thomas, who has a Ph.D. in bioinformatics from the University of São Paulo.
-"However, we don't know the actual reason for the migration, only that there's a link between the presence of these bacteria in the intestine and colorectal cancer, and that the link deserves to be investigated further."
+“Larger numbers of oral bacteria tend to travel to the intestine in colorectal cancer patients.
+This migration may cause inflammation in the intestine, giving rise to the tumor,” Thomas said.
+“However, we don’t know the actual reason for the migration, only that there’s a link between the presence of these bacteria in the intestine and colorectal cancer and that the link deserves to be investigated further.”

 Association is not causal link

-Research on the links between gut microbiota and human health has grown in the last 10 years, but the new study innovates by conceiving of bacteria as markers of the development of disease.
+Research on the links between gut microbiota and human health has grown in the last ten years, but the new study innovates by conceiving of bacteria as markers of the development of disease.